 There are a lot of stock photo sites to choose from, including:

-On the higher end of stock photography sites, Getty Images attracts brands and publishers looking for high-quality or hard-to-find exclusive images to license.
+On the higher end of stock photography sites, Getty Images attracts brands and publishers looking for high-quality or hard-to-find exclusive images to licence.
 The standards for becoming a contributor are predictably higher than many other stock photo sites.
-For photos licensed via GettyImages.com, rates start at 20%.
+For photos licenced via GettyImages.com, rates start at 20%.

 500px isn’t just a stock photo site; it’s a community-based platform for photographers.
 You can follow other photographers, list your photos in their marketplace, and participate in Photo Quest competitions for prizes.
 The community is full of stunning, creative shots with a 30% commission payout for non-exclusive photos and 60% for exclusive ones.